Xyclade/MachineLearning/Readme.md

 ```

-This ```tdm``` list  allows us to compute an importance weight for the email body of new emails based on historical data
+This ```tdm``` list  allows us to compute an importance weight for the email body of new emails based on historical data.

 With these preparations for our 4 features, we can make our actual ranking calculation for the training data as follows: